Constrained Zig

 Intro

-To start off, let's look at a simple example of a CHR program:
+To start off, let's look at a simple example of a CHR program.
+This and all other examples can be used with Prolog's CHR embedding.

 min(N) \ min(M) <=> N <= M | true.